 - What are taxes like in your area?
 What about federal taxes?
 Can you use the rental as a tax deduction?

 - Are you moving permanently or will you be back?

 - What is the current condition of your home?
-Is it sellable for a good price or are there major repairs that to complete before it is suitable for selling?
+Is it sellable for a good price or are there major repairs that need to be completed before it is suitable for selling?

 Additionally, you should consider whether or not you can manage the rental agreement.
 This requires maintenance availability, being in touch with tenants, and handling the role of landlord.

-To learn more about what Lendingtree has to offer, check out LendingTree’s expert review.
+To learn more about what Lendingtree has to offer, check out LendingTree’s review.